zakariamaaraki/RemoteCodeCompiler/README.md

 Given that the problem have 10 test cases, the total execution duration for all test cases is:

 - **Total Execution Duration (All Test Cases)**: 10 * 0.52991365113 seconds = 5.2991365113 seconds

+> *Remark: The execution time includes the time taken for the creation of the container and running it.*

 #### Execution Time Distribution